 Graduate Entrance Departmental Fellowships are available for new M.A. and Ph.D. graduate students in the first year of their program.
 All students are considered and no application is requested.

-Our M.A. students are typically granted teaching assistant positions for two years, and our Ph.D. students five years.
+Our graduate students are typically granted teaching assistantship positions.
+Ph.D. students normally hold these positions for 5 years.

 Ph.D. students who are Advanced to Candidacy are eligible to apply for a sessional lectureship.